sharadgupta27/BalancedLSM/README.md

 # BalancedLSM - Code for data imbalance in landslide susceptibility mapping

-- A paper titled "Handling data imbalance in landslide susceptibility mapping" has been submitted to Landslided, Springer with Reference Id: LASL-D-22-00551.
+- A paper titled "Handling data imbalance in machine learning based landslide susceptibility mapping: a case study of Mandakini River Basin, North-Western Himalayas" has been published in Landslides, Springer with DOI: 10.1007/s10346-022-01998-1.

 - The code is based on original codes of EasyEnsemble and BalanceCascade method developed by Xu-Ying Liu, Jianxin Wu, and Zhi-Hua Zhou, 2009